MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/includes/deployment-exit-criteria-identity.md

 You have used the instructions in [Assign licenses to a group in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-licensing-group-assignment-azure-portal) to configure the appropriate Azure AD security groups in your organization for group-based licensing to assign licenses for both Office 365 and EMS.

-If you don‚Äôt meet this criterion, you must manually:
+If you donít meet this criterion, you must manually:

 - Assign licenses to new users whom you intend to have access to Office 365 and EMS.
 - Retrieve licenses from users who are no longer with your organization or do not have access to Office 365 and EMS.